Gerash: Seven water storages [aab-anbaar] (Seven Ponds)

 These seven water storages which are made in different periods and sizes, are placed close to each other.
 And they are located on the way of a seasonal river called “Bezerd” in Nasag Neighborhood.
 Five of these seven water storages have dome on the roof and two of them have no roof.
 The greatest and most famous one is called as Haj Abol-Hassan Pond whose features are as below.

 According to epigraph attached to the north east portal, this monument was constructed by Haj Abol-hassan, son of Haj Hassan (the founder of “Chaahaar-taakh”) and its unique feature is that the tank wall from the south east opening as well as the openings on the other sides goes along to the bottom of the water storage.

 The tank is circle-shaped and the arches of water input and output channels are placed at the west side of first and fourth openings.

 Its bottom, unlike other water storages, is placed at the same surface with openings and arches and is crescent shape.
 Openings and portal arches are pointed, and the second and fifth portal arches have cornice decorations.
 The facades are higher than the wall and as the main body wall are made of stone and chalk materials.
 The dome is made of stone and chalk and daubed by mortar.

 Seven Ponds is one of the limited numbers of heritages which are nationally registered in Pahlavi period.
-And one of the interesting points about its registration is the signature of Mr. Karim Pirnia in its registration file who is the father of Iran traditional architecture.
+In its registration file is the signature of Mr. Karim Pirnia, who is the father of Iran traditional architecture.